Journal

 Real Life

 Well, tomorrow I begin real life – or at least that is what they seem to call it.
 But what does that make the past twenty some years of my life?
 Were they fake?
 I hope not.
 It would be pretty depressing if the life I have been leading was fictitious.
-Real life, though.
-What does that even mean?
-Is it the transition from a paying student to a paid employee?

 -